How do you win in a global market? This video shows how to position your company in a global market, depending upon your objectives.

 The purpose of following an international strategy is to manage the differences that arise when operating across multiple geographic and cultural borders.
-Global managers are likely to adopt one of three distinct international strategies—multidomestic, meganational, or transnational—to help the company achieve profitable growth in a global market.How are these strategies different?
+Global managers are likely to adopt one of three distinct types of international strategy—multidomestic, meganational, or transnational—to help the company achieve profitable growth in a global market.

 A company that pursues a multidomestic strategy customizes products, services, and operations so it can respond to customers and employees in each of the countries where it operates.
 In effect, the company becomes a group of locally focused subsidiaries that act independently, like domestic companies, deciding how the product is designed, made, distributed, and marketed in their local markets.

-Danone takes a similar Multidomestic strategy in each of its global markets to ensure that it is meeting the local needs of customers.
+Danone takes a similar multidomestic strategy in each of its global markets to ensure that it is meeting the local needs of customers.

 Taking the opposite stance from the multidomestic strategy, a meganational strategy focuses on reaping cost reductions from economies of scale and other efficiencies of global integration.
 Managers at headquarters create products for a world market, manufacture them on a global scale in a few highly efficient plants, and market them through a few key distribution channels.

-This strategy requires that companies exploit location economies, the cost advantage of performing each stage in the value chain at the lowest cost for that activity.
+This strategy requires that companies exploit location economies: the cost advantage of performing each stage in the value chain at the lowest cost for that activity.
 For instance, aluminum production might occur in the United States where electricity costs are low, manufacturing in Indonesia where labor costs are low, and IT support in India where service-labor costs are low.
 In this way, a meganational strategy is really about seeing the world as one huge national market.

-The Toyota, Volkswagen, GM and Ford all engage in a Meganational strategy.
+Toyota, Volkswagen, GM and Ford all engage in a meganational strategy.
 These firms source auto components from locations around the world, bring them together in global factories and then export the finished products all over the world.
 Few modifications are made to meet local customer needs, other than changing the steering wheel from left to right-side depending on each country’s local traffic laws.

 For example, companies must implement organizational structures that are complex, to encourage ideas to come up from local operations and then to integrate them into global standards.
 Like the multidomestic approach, the transnational strategy allows subsidiaries the discretion and autonomy to adapt and customize locally.
 However, that discretion is bounded by global integration and coordination from headquarters.
 Unlike the case in a meganational strategy that achieves integration through decisions made mostly by headquarters, integration in a transnational organization comes about when the different subsidiaries coordinating and exchanging information make more informed decisions.

-Starbucks, for instance, aims to create a global brand but simultaneously adapt offering to local market tastes.
+Starbucks, for instance, aims to create a global brand but simultaneously adapt its offerings to local market tastes.
 For instance, while the company seeks to standardize the ambiance of the stores across global markets, the products offered in the stores changes based on local preferences.
-In China customers can get a green tea latte with a red bean scone.
+In China, customers can get a green tea latte with a red bean scone.